-At December 31, 2021, the Company has a letter of credit in the amount of \$6,000,000 from a bank.
-As of December 31, 2021 the available balance was \$6,000,000 with no outstanding balance.
+At December 31, 2022 and 2021, the Company has a \$6,000,000 letter of credit from a bank with no outstanding balance.
 The letter of credit matures on October 13, 2026.
-The bank requires the Association to maintain a ratio of the letter of credit obligation to the Association's accounts held with the bank of at least 70%.
+The bank requires the AOG to maintain a ratio of the letter credit obligation to the Associations' asset balance of 1 to .7 or 142% in the form of cash or securities as collateral for the letter of credit.
 The purpose of the letter of credit is to provide security on bonds purchased by third parties which fund a construction project on the United States Air Force Academy campus.